MicrosoftDocs/common-data-model-and-service/common-data-model/1.0om/api-reference/cdm/environmenttype.md

 * **DEV**: Development environment.
 Allows the more detailed information to be consumed in development environment.
 * **TIP**: Testing In Production.
-Protects all information that may contains user-created contents.
+Protects all information that may contain user-created contents.
 * **PROD**: Production environment.
-Protects all information that may contains user-created contents.
+Protects all information that may contain user-created contents.